-If you’re a parent or guardian seeking to develop the gardening skills of your child or ward, here are 6 awesome garden ideas for kids you would definitely fall in love with.
+You might be a parent or guardian seeking to develop the gardening skills of your child or ward.
+If so, here are 6 awesome garden ideas for kids you would definitely fall in love with.
 Building your child’s gardening skills comes with a lot of perks and nary a downside.
 It provides recreation and fun, develops their motor skills as well as their sense of nurturing and creating.

 Teach your kids to plant and upcycle at the same time with this plastic planter idea.
-Get a handful of used plastic bottles, and with the aid of scissors, show your kids how to carefully cut off the bottoms.
-You can then create holes through which ropes would be threaded and ask them to fill up the containers with an adequate quantity of fertile soil.
-Show them how to plant the tomato seeds and help them hang the bottles in areas guaranteed to receive adequate sunlight.
-Ensure the plastic bottles being used have very low levels of toxicity.
+Get a handful of used plastic bottles.
+Then, with the aid of scissors, show your kids how to carefully cut off the bottoms.
+You can then create holes through which you can thread ropes.
+Then you can ask them to fill up the containers with an adequate quantity of fertile soil.
+Show them how to plant the tomato seeds.
+Then help them hang the bottles in areas guaranteed to receive adequate sunlight.
+Ensure the plastic bottles you use have very low levels of toxicity.

 Rather than throwing away those empty egg cartons, you can convert them into handy planters to be conveniently placed on your window sill.
-Kids can use plastic containers to fill the egg cups with dirt and then the required number of seeds should be placed in each cup.
+Kids can use plastic containers to fill the egg cups with dirt.
+Then they should place the required number in each cup.
 A good idea is to let your child write on the sides of each cup the type of seed planted before adding the required amount of water.
 Here comes the interesting part: cover the container with a plastic wrap or bag to ensure the soil stays moist till the plants start shooting up.
-Once growth is noticed, the plastic wrapping should be taken off.
+Once you notice growth, you should take off the plastic wrapping.

 Kids love pretty things, and the sight of butterflies flitting around your yard is sure a pretty sight.
 Tell them what the project is all about and you would definitely snag their interest.
 Everyone would have fun filling up several containers with butterfly-attracting plants and placing these butterfly magnets in strategic positions in your yard or garden.
 Then sit back and watch your children’s faces light up with joy and excitement at being part of inviting those cute creatures to their house.

-If you have a sizable outdoor garden, get your kids involved in the gardening process by having them create garden markers for you.
+If you have a sizable outdoor garden, you can have your kids involved in the gardening process.
+A good way is by having them create garden markers for you.
 It gives them a feeling of importance and also helps in enhancing their creative process.
-Small rocks and stones can be painted and designed to resemble carrots, tomatoes, watermelons and all sorts of fruits and vegetables and then placed in the appropriate locations.
+You can paint and design small rocks and stones to resemble garden crops.
+For instance, carrots, tomatoes, watermelons and all sorts of fruits and vegetables.
+Then you place them in the appropriate locations.
 A detailed tutorial can be found here.

 I don’t know about you guys but my personal gardening weakness is watering: I almost always forget to water.
 So, when I saw this idea on Housing A Forest, I couldn’t wait to share it with other people afflicted with the watering amnesia syndrome.
 To make it even better, your kids can have great fun building it as evidenced in the post.
-A plastic bottle comes into play here again (the inventor of plastic bottles should be given an award, really), along with your garden hose, a tape, and a drill.
-Drill holes in the bottle, connect your hose to it and secure it with a tape, then relax and let your sprinkler do the work.
+A plastic bottle comes into play here again (really, they should give an award to the inventor of plastic bottles).
+Add in your garden hose, a tape, and a drill.
+Drill holes in the bottle, connect your hose to it and secure it with a tape.
+Then relax and let your sprinkler do the work.

-If you are worried your child is too steeped in fantasy and make-believe to be interested in getting down and dirty in the garden, how about enticing him or her with a fairy garden?
-If you own a small patio, get a large container to serve as the garden.
-If your outdoor garden is large enough, then set aside a small area for the fairy garden.
-Help the child fill up the area or container with rocks and pretty flowers, and then add fairy toys, barbie dolls, and other items that emphasize the ethereal quality of the garden.
+You might worry that your child is too steeped in fantasy and the make-believe.
+In that case, they might not interested in getting down and dirty in the garden.
+So how about enticing him or her with a fairy garden?
+For example, if you own a small patio, get a large container to serve as the garden.
+But if your outdoor garden is large enough, then set aside a small area for the fairy garden.
+Help the child fill up the area or container with rocks and pretty flowers.
+Then add fairy toys, barbie dolls, and other items that emphasize the ethereal quality of the garden.

 Remember the story of Jack and the Beanstalk?
 If memory serves me right, the story featured a beanstalk that grew all the way thorough the clouds to the castles of the giants.
 With this handy tutorial, you can turn your kid’s imagination into the real deal by recreating the scenario with plastic cups, soil, bean seeds, paper-cut castles and clouds, cotton wool, skewers and voila!